The importance of teaching your child to swim

 For me the swimming skills that are vital for young children to learn are rolling onto their back and floating, being able to hold onto a floating object and turning back the way they came when jumping or falling in.
 These are the swimming skills that I practise with my children every time we go swimming.
 We play games and they love to jump in, but every time they do I shout ‘turn turn turn’ and they have to swim back to the side before they do anything else.
 I know people are judging me and I look like Uber Mum when we go, but I don’t care.
 Water Safety comes first!!

 My girls have been able to do these things since they were two years old so if you were ever wondering why baby and toddler swimming lessons are important then that is the reason.
-They couldn’t do a recognizable swimming stroke at two years old, but they could float on their back, jump in and swim back to the side and that is the beginning of water safety.
+They couldn’t do a recognisable swimming stroke at two years old, but they could float on their back, jump in and swim back to the side and that is the beginning of water safety.
 I am not saying this to be all braggy, but simply to show how baby swimming lessons can make a difference.

-When I was teaching baby and toddler swimming parents often asked me ‘ when will they actually be able to swim’, but to me this isn’t what matters.
+When I was teaching baby swimming lessons parents often asked me ‘ when will they actually be able to swim’, but to me this isn’t what matters.
 The finesse and style and speed can come later; staying afloat and water safety skills are what are most important to me as a parent.

 Swimming is fun!